Taproot is a Brooklyn-based floral design school + studio.

 Simply put—we believe in carefully considering the environmental, economic, and social impact of our work.

 The vast majority of flowers sold in the United States are imported from other countries.
-These flowers are beautiful, but the conventional cut flower industry has an ugly side.
 Industrial flower farms are often hard on both the land and the laborers who work it, and the overwhelming preference for imported blooms among those who sell cut flowers represents a significant economic loss for the American agricultural community.

 Like all florists, we want to create beautiful floral design work—but we also want that work to stand for something.
-Our goal is to provide our clients with flowers that are both stunning and sustainable.
+We provide our clients with flowers that are both stunning and sustainable.

 Here's how we work: